galenseilis/old_blog/_posts/2023-10-25-ciw-external-schedule.md

 )

 def scheduled_changes(sim, sched):
 	'''
 	parameters:
 		sim: Ciw Simulation
 		sched (tuple): tuple of times and functions
 	'''
-  for event_bundle in sched:
 	for event in events:
 		time_to, funcs = event
 		sim.simulate_until_max_time(sim.current_time + time_to)
 		for func in funcs:
-        sim = func(sim) # Transform the state of the simulation
+			sim = func(sim) # Transform the state of the simulation return sim

-  return sim
 ```

 The above is a rough prototype.
 It assumes that the time-to-events are constants fixed ahead of time, but I could see extension to this where the time-to-events change depending on what has happened in the simulation so far.
 Likewise, control flow to change the events that occur depending on the state might also be beneficial.